Biography of Ralph Vaughan Williams

 1919: After the end of the First World war he is appointed as Professor of Composition at the Royal College of Music in London.

-1922: He finishes his Third Symphony “The Pastoral”.
-Goes on a visit to America.
+1922: He finishes his Third Symphony “The Pastoral” and goes on a visit to America.

 1923: The unaccompanied Mass in G Minor showed his love of English Tudor music.